-The course will enable students to develop their knowledge and practice of Cognitive Behavioural Therapy (CBT) skills to allow them to function as CBT (high intensity) practitioners.
+The course enables you to develop your knowledge and practice of CBT skills, allowing you to work as a CBT (high intensity) practitioner.

-Completion of the Diploma or MSc programme will entirely go towards meeting the requirements of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) for the training element of practitioner accreditation.
-However, it is very important for individual students who are seeking accreditation to ensure that they will fully meet all requirements, which are available at the British Association for Behavioural and Cognitive Psychotherapies website.
+Completion of this programme goes entirely towards meeting the requirements of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) for the training element of practitioner accreditation.
+If you're seeking accreditation, it is important to ensure that you will fully meet all requirements (available on the BABCP website).

-100% of postgraduates from the School of Health Sciences secured work or further study within six months of graduation.
-The median starting salary was £32,000*
+96.9% of postgraduates from the School of Health Sciences secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £29,708.*

 Recent graduates have gone on to work for NHS trusts (such as clinical specialists, advanced practitioners, modern matrons), universities (such as lecturers and senior academics, lecturer practitioners, researchers) and in private practice.